 The number of characters of the YouTube description that are visible on a search results page will vary depending on the search engine you are using.Here are the current number of visible characters of a description on the search results page for:

 YouTube gives you 5,000 characters (about 800 words) for the description; therefore, you should use every bit of it, or at least make it as long as possible.
 Just remember to keep the text relevant to your video.

-YouTube is very clear about what should be avoided when scripting your descriptions.
+YouTube is very clear about what should be avoided when scripting your description.

 YouTube, just like any other search engine, uses algorithms to determine the rankings of the videos on their site.
 The way they do that is by looking at patterns so it's important that you use some text paragraphs across all your videos to increase the chances that one of your other videos will be suggested after the current video your viewer is watching has finished playing.

-Here is a YouTube description example taken directly from YouTube.
+Here is a YouTube description example directly from YouTube.